danielq1985/rfm_update/README.md

 - Monetary: How much money did the customer spend in a given period?

 ### Background
 The dataset is from a real sprinkler service company.
+The RFM groups were used to market to each individual group.